 For a complete list of our assessment prompts when examining the above criteria, please read the full National portfolio 2015-18 application guidance.

 Stage two: balancing the portfolio

-In the second stage of our decision making process, we will decide how well each applicant would fit into a balanced portfolio of funded organisations.
-In doing this, we will look at a range of areas and consider if we are achieving the right spread of investment across the arts.
+In the second stage of our decision making process, we decided how well each applicant would fit into a balanced portfolio of funded organisations.
+In doing this, we looked at a range of areas and considered if we were achieving the right spread of investment across the arts.
 These are:

-- goals: in relation to our refreshed strategy, we will look across the national portfolio of organisations and consider how the portfolio is contributing to goals 1, 2 and 5 (see top of this page for a list).
+- goals: in relation to our refreshed strategy, we looked across the national portfolio of organisations and considered how the portfolio is contributing to goals 1, 2 and 5 (see top of this page for a list).

 - diversity: overall, we want our investment in the arts to create the conditions in which there is a diversity of leaders, producers and creators of art and audiences, reflecting the diversity of contemporary England and our commitment to advance members from the protected characteristics as set out in the Equality Act (2010).

 - range of artforms: we want to support a range of artforms and a diversity of artistic practices.
 Artists and arts organisations often work across and between different artforms.
 However, we group the organisations we fund into six artform areas in order to help us consider how we are investing in different parts of the sector.
 These are: combined arts (multiple artform, cross artform or hybrid artforms), dance, literature, music, theatre and visual arts